PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/images/+page.md

 An image is a file that contains information about which color each pixel in the image should have.
 This information can be stored in many different ways, so there exists different type of image files:

 * If you take a photo with a camera, you often get a file with the file extension `.jpg` or `.jpeg`, and that indicates the file is stored in the JPEG format
-* If you want to have an image with a transparant background, you might end up with an image stored in the PNG format, indicated by the file extension `.png`
+* If you want to have an image with a transparent background, you might end up with an image stored in the PNG format, indicated by the file extension `.png`
 * If you want to have an image that is animated (something in the image changes with time), you might end up with an image stored in the GIF format, indicated by the file extension `.gif`
 * Etc.